-Join Hepworth Brass Band at Christ Church, New Mill for a programme featuring the most English of English music including Crown Imperial, Nimrod from the Enigma Variations, the Lost Chord, Jerusalem and the Pomp & Circumstance March together with many more of your favourites to celebrate England’s national day.
+Hepworth Band played at Christ Church, New Mill on April 23, 2016, in a programme featuring the most English of English music including Crown Imperial, Nimrod from the Enigma Variations, the Lost Chord, Jerusalem and the Pomp & Circumstance March together with many more of your favourites to celebrate England’s national day.

 More than 50 bands took to the St George’s Hall stage over the weekend of March 5-6 for the Yorkshire Regional Brass Band Championships as they competed across five sections for the right to represent Yorkshire at the national finals.